 (d) JAMS does not maintain an official record of documents filed in the Arbitration.
-If the Parties wish to have any documents returned to them, they must advise JAMS in writing within 30 days of the conclusion of the Arbitration.
+If the Parties wish to have any documents returned to them, they must advise JAMS in writing within 30 calendar days of the conclusion of the Arbitration.
 If special arrangements are required regarding file maintenance or document retention, they must be agreed to in writing and JAMS reserves the right to impose an additional fee for such special arrangements.
-Documents that are submitted for e-filing are retained for 30 days following the conclusion of the Arbitration.
+Documents that are submitted for e-filing are retained for 30 calendar days following the conclusion of the Arbitration.

 (e) Unless the Parties' agreement or applicable law provides otherwise, JAMS, if it determines that the Arbitrations so filed have common issues of fact or law, may consolidate Arbitrations in the following instances:

 (i) If a Party files more than one Arbitration with JAMS, JAMS may consolidate the Arbitrations into a single arbitration.